gravitational/gravity/docs/7.x/selinux.md

 ```

 Level specifies the SELinux MCS/MLS security level the container (or containers if specified for the Pod) is run with.
-If left unspecified, container runtime (Docker in this case) will generate a unique label.
+If left unspecified, container runtime (Docker in this case) will generate a unique level.

+The security context will also apply to Pod's volumes (where applicable).
+The volumes that support SELinux labeling,
+are automatically relabeled according to the specified level:

+  * If the `level` is left unspecified, the container runtime will use the same level generated for the container to label the volume
+  * Otherwise, the volume is labeled with the specified level

 If multiple Pods run with the same `level`, they will be able to share volumes.
 If you need inter-Pod protection, consider running
 the Pods with unique MCS `level` or leave the `level` unspecified so it gets automatically generated to be unique.

-The security context will also apply to Pod's volumes (where applicable).
-The volumes that support SELinux labeling,
-are automatically relabeled according to the specified level:

-  * If the `level` is left unspecified, the container runtime will use the same label generated for the container to label the volume
-  * Otherwise, the volume is labeled with the specified label

-Kubernetes divides volume storage into Unshared and Shared groups and provides different labeling handling for the two types.
+Kubernetes groups volume storage types into groups and differentiates between Unshared and Shared.
+SELinux labeling will differ depending on the storage type group.
-`Secret` (and consequently all `EmptyDir`-derived volume types) are examples of Unshared storage and support SELinux labeling, while `hostPath` (as Shared storage) does not support labeling.
+`Secret` (and consequently all `EmptyDir`-derived volume types) are examples of Unshared storage and support SELinux labeling, while `hostPath` (as a Shared storage) does not support labeling at the time of this writing.

 If you don't specify SELinux domain (`seLinuxOptions.type`) or leave `seLinuxOptions` unspecified, containers will run in the default container process domain.

 One implication of the SELinux labeling concerns the volumes bind-mounted from host inside the Planet container.
-In order for external volumes to be accessible to workloads inside the container they need to be labeled with a label accessible to the process domain the
+In order for external volumes to be accessible to Kubernetes workloads they need to be labeled with a label accessible to the process domain the
 containers are run with.
 By default, each volume will automatically get relabeled at install time to the default container file label unless overridden.
 The label can be customized in the application manifest: